the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

-= [4.1.4] TBD =
+= [4.1.4] 2016-05-18 =

-* Fix - Improve accuracy of list view pagination after switching from month view [42704]
+* Fix - Improve accuracy of list view pagination after switching from month view
-* Tweak - Give the multi-organizer form 'sticky' properties so values persist even if the submission is initially rejected [44457]
+* Tweak - Give the multi-organizer form 'sticky' properties so values persist even if the submission is initially rejected
-* Tweak - Resolved minor CSS issues in the welcome page [44183]
+* Tweak - Resolved minor CSS issues in the welcome page

 = [4.1.3] 2016-04-28 =